ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 ansible_inventory_sources
     List of sources used as inventory

+ansible_limit
+    Contents of the ``--limit`` CLI option for the current execution of Ansible

 ansible_play_batch
     List of active hosts in the current play run limited by the serial, aka 'batch'.
 Failed/Unreachable hosts are not considered 'active'.